-- On a Unix-like system (pretty much) everything is a file - All files and directories appear (somewhere) under the root directory "/", even if stored on different - possibly remote - devices.
-There are no drive letters like on other operating systems. - Use pwd to get the name of the current working directory - Use 1s to list all files and directories in the current directory - Use ls / to list all files and directories in the root directory - Use ls /any/other/dir to list all files and directories in the specified directory
+- On Unix-like systems everything == file or directory - All files and directories appear (somewhere) under root directory "/", even if stored on different possibly remote devices.
+There are no drive letters like on Windows - Use pwd to get name of present (current) working directory - Use 1s to list all files and directories in the current directory - Use ls / to list all files and directories in the root directory - Use ls /any/other/dir to list all files and directories in the specified directory - Note: separate directory hierarchy with slash "/"!!

-Try the commands introduced on the left.
+On Unix-like systems: try the commands introduced on the left.